 A digital currency which runs on a technology called blockchain.
 Its symbol is BTC.
 Bitcoin is actually one of many ‘cryptocurrencies’, named after the cryptography (i.e. code and passwords) that secure them.

-What cryptocurrencies have in common is that they are underpinned by a technology called blockchain.
+What cryptocurrencies have in common is that they are underpinned by a system of trust utlising crytopgraphy, and an emerging technology known as blockchain.

 What is blockchain?